-John Fitzgerald is a specialist in the engineering of resilient computing systems, particularly using rigorous analysis and design tools.
-He is currently seconded from his roles as Director of the Centre for Software Reliability while he leads for the School on the design of the first university building at Newcastle Science Central - a new home for all our research and teaching activities from autumn 2017.
+John Fitzgerald is a specialist in the engineering of resilient systems, particularly using rigorous model-based design techniques.
+He is currently seconded from his role as Director of the Centre for Software Reliability while he leads for the School on the design of the first major university building at Newcastle Science Central - a new home for all our research and teaching activities from autumn 2017.
 Until 2015, John served as Director of Research in the School of Computing Science.

-John recently completed a term as Chair of FME, the main European body bringing together researchers and practitioners in rigorous methods of systems development.
+John recently completed a term of over a decade as Chair of FME, the main European body bringing together researchers and practitioners in rigorous methods of systems development.
 He is a Fellow of the BCS, and a member of the EPSRC College.
 He is a member of the ACM and IEEE.

 John founded the MSc in Computer Security and Resilience.
 Within the programme, he contributes to the following modules:

 John currently teaches on: